Employee rights under the Equal Pay Act

 You can opt out of a pay equity claim anytime up until the final date of voting on a proposed settlement.

-To opt out, you need to click on the ‘opt out’ button in the email sent to you from the Secretary for Education, or email payequity.claims@education.govt.nz.
+To opt out, you need to click on the 'opt out' button in the email sent to you from the Secretary for Education.
+You can also mail payequity.claims@education.govt.nz.

 If you are a member of the union, you can only opt out if you cancel your membership first.
 Even if you have opted out of a claim, you can still stay up to date on the progress of a pay equity claim.